luficerg/Kaggle-Competitions/Bank Churn/README.md

 ## Workflows

-1. Update config.yaml
-2. Update schema.yaml
+1. Update schema.yaml
-3. Update params.yaml
+2. Update params.yaml
-4. Update the entity
+3. Update the entity
-5. Update the configuration manager in src config
+4. Update the configuration manager in src config
-6. Update the components
+5. Update the components
-7. Update the pipeline
+6. Update the pipeline
-8. Update the main.py
+7. Update the main.py
-9. Update the app.py
+8. Update the app.py